 Andrew B. Lawrie died in May of 1888 in National City (San Diego Co.), where he had gone on business as president of the San Diego Land Company.
 After his death, Alvah Lawrie moved to San Diego and Andrew D. Lawrie moved to Swampscott.

 During the 1888-1889 winter season, 369 Beacon was the home of retired cotton buyer and dry goods merchant George Wellman Wright and his wife, Georgianna (Buckham) Wright.
 They previously had lived at 321 Dartmouth, and moved back there by the next season.

 On September 23, 1889, 369 Beacon was purchased from Andrew Lawrie’s heirs by sisters Ada Forbush, Josephine Forbush, and Maria Forbush.
 They previously had lived at 82 Charles Street, which had been the home of their parents, shoe and boot merchant Edward William Forbush and Mary Josephine (Grigg) Forbush.
 The sisters also maintained a home in Cohasset.

 Josephine Forbush married in February of 1894 to Samuel Johnson, II.
 After their marriage, they lived briefly at 369 Beacon with her sisters, and then moved to 393 Beacon.
 On June 27, 1894, she transferred her interest in 369 Beacon to her sisters.

 In April of 1895, Ada Forbush married William Faxon, Jr., a lawyer, and 369 Beacon became their home.
 They also maintained a home in Cohasset.

 Maria Forbush lived with them at 369 Beacon until her marriage in June of 1905 to George Badger Dewson, a real estate trustee and Harvard classmate of William Faxon, Jr. After their marriage, they lived at the Hotel Royal at 295 Beacon and in Cohasset.

-On August 7, 1907, 369 Beacon was purchased from Ada Faxon and Maria Dewson by Harriet L. (Jones) Foster Eaton, the wife of Francis Storer Eaton.
+On August 7, 1907, 369 Beacon was purchased from Ada Faxon and Maria Dewson by Harriet Laurie (Jones) Foster Eaton, the wife of Francis Storer Eaton.
 They had married in March of 1906 and then lived in an apartment at 224 Marlborough.
 He was a broker and formerly had been a mining and railroad investor and developer in the west.
 Prior to going west, he had lived at 62 Commonwealth with his parents, William Storer Eaton and Frederica Warren (Goddard) Eaton.